jmuganga54/jmuganga54/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Data Management and Cleaning
+Progressive Web Application
 - 🌱 I’m currently learning ...
 Reactjs and Javascript
 - 👯 I’m looking to collaborate on ...
 Reactjs
 - 🤔 I’m looking for help with ...
 Python and Django